Negin Farsad: Film

 Nerdcore Rising – Farsad's first feature length directorial effort is a documentary/concert film directed and produced by Farsad starring Damian Hess, a.k.a.
 MC Frontalot, and various other nerdcore hip hop artists such as mc chris, Optimus Rhyme and MC Lars with contributors such as "Weird Al" Yankovic, Prince Paul and Brian Posehn.
 The film premiered at the 2008 South by Southwest film festival in Austin.

 3rd Street Blackout – Farsad co-directed and starred in this romantic comedy.
 It follows a technology-obsessed couple that is forced to cope without their devices during a blackout post-Hurricane Sandy.
 It also stars Ed Weeks, Phyllis Somerville, Jordan Carlos, Janeane Garofalo, John Hodgman, and Sasheer Zamata.
 It premiered at the LA Film Festival in 2015.

 The Muslims Are Coming! – Farsad directed the documentary with fellow comedian and filmmaker Dean Obeidallah.
 The film, which follows a group of comedians touring through the South and Midwest U.S., focuses on Islamophobia through the lens of comedy.
-The film features interviews with everyday citizens, religious leaders and celebrities, such as comedians David Cross, Jon Stewart, Janeane Garafalo, Colin Quinn, Lewis Black, and national news personalities Rachel Maddow and Soledad O'Brien.
+The film features interviews with everyday citizens, religious leaders and celebrities, such as comedians David Cross, Jon Stewart, Janeane Garofalo, Colin Quinn, Lewis Black, and national news personalities Rachel Maddow and Soledad O'Brien.